Emmylong1/CloudHight/README.md

 - Select "Just the push event".
 - Click on "Add webhook" to save.

+### Deploy Docker Container
+- Configure the pipeline to deploy the Docker container onto the Docker hosts provisioned earlier.
+- Use appropriate deployment scripts or commands to manage container deployment.
+### Implement Continuous Deployment:
+- Set up a webhook or polling mechanism in Jenkins to trigger the pipeline automatically upon changes to the GitHub repository.
+Ensure proper testing and approval processes are integrated into the pipeline to maintain quality control.

 ### Create a dockerfile in your application root
 ```FROM maven:3.8.4-openjdk-11 AS build